Canterbury Schools Orienteering Festival 2024

 For competitive entries in the Canterbury Schools Champs and South Island Schools Champs.

-For those that have orienteering experience and are confident about completing a course on their own (no team entries in the competitive grades).
+For those that have orienteering experience and are confident about completing a course on their own (there are no team entries or parent "shadows" allowed in the competitive grades).

 Competitive grades are according to your year at school (students in years 1-4 are welcome in the fun grades):